What is Capital Lease Accounting?

 How Does the Transition to ASC 842 Affect Businesses?

 There are changes in lease accounting with the transition from ASC 840 to ASC 842.
 For example, there is another criterion in determining whether the leased asset should be treated as a capital lease or operating lease.
-It then becomes imperative for businesses to select an accounting software with features reflecting these changes in the GAAP such as our software at Visual Lease.
+It then becomes imperative for businesses to select a lease accounting software with features reflecting these changes in the GAAP such as our software at Visual Lease.